qH0sT/youtubebotv5/README.md

 # youtubebotv5
-selenium automation - comment,like and dislike to videos.
+selenium automation - comment,like and dislike to videos on youtube.
 coded by qH0sT